 I often think of them as pretentious and I think even worse of the

 people that are being bankrolled by their parents to make them.
-Now I realize that statement might be unfair, and I can admit there are lots of good documentaries out there — so let’s save this rant for another time, because no matter what I think of them as a genre, thiGibs_and_romm0s was the guy that started the
+Now I realize that statement might be unfair, and I can admit there are lots of good documentaries out there — so let’s save this rant for another time, because no matter what I think of them as a genre, this was the guy that started the

 trend that everyone else was following.
 He was one of the firsts to break down a huge wall and for that